-- (1) See Part III for additional requirements for testing and reporting Whole Effluent Toxicity (WET). - (2) Since completion of one chronic WET test takes more than 24 hours, the daily maximum is considered to be the highest allowable test result. - (3) If chronic toxicity is detected above the Action Levels in this table or an acute test fails, the permittee must perform follow-up testing.
-See Part IV for details. - (4) If discharge is infrequent see Part I.D for minimum effluent characterization monitoring requirements. - (5) Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata
+- 1. See Part III for additional requirements for testing and reporting Whole Effluent Toxicity (WET). - 2.
+Since completion of one chronic WET test takes more than 24 hours, the daily maximum is considered to be the highest allowable test result. - 3.
+If chronic toxicity is detected above the Action Levels in this table or an acute test fails, the Permittee must perform follow-up actions.
+See Part III for details. - 4.
+The requirement for an acute test applies when duration of discharge doesn't allow for chronic tests to be conducted.
+See Part III. - 5.
+Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata. - 6.
+The initial WET test should be conducted on samples collected concurrently with the samples collected for the monitoring required in Part I.A.
+See Part III.A.3.